 This problem is taken from Carl-Henrik Westerberg, Bengt Bjorklund, and Eskil Hultman, “An Application of Mixed Integer Programming in a Swedish Steel Mill.”
 Interfaces February 1977 Vol. 7, No. 2 pp. 39–43, whose abstract is at https://doi.org/10.1287/inte.7.2.39.

 Four ingots of steel are available for purchase.
 Only one of each ingot is available.

-Three grades of alloy steel are available for purchase, and one grade of scrap steel.
+Three grades of alloy steel and one grade of scrap steel are available for purchase.
 Alloy and scrap steels can be purchased in fractional amounts.

 To formulate the problem, first decide on the control variables.
 Take variable

 ingots(1) = 1 to mean that you purchase ingot 1, and

 ingots(1) = 0 to mean that you do not purchase the ingot.
 Similarly, variables